tflo/Nude-Again/readme.md

+### Preliminary note:

+This is a maintenance/fix release of an (apparantly) abandoned addon.
+The addon this is based on is: https://www.curseforge.com/wow/addons/nudist

+If you are the author of the original addon, and don’t like to see this fork of your addon posted here or anywhere, please just leave a note in the Issues thread.

 ## What this addon does:

 Clicking the icon (button) on your char screen or entering “/nudist” in the console strips your char off of all items that would suffer from death (durability-wise).